terrazoon/measurement_converter/README.md

 The repository uses GitHub Actions so that lint and unit tests are run on every check in.
-Right now checking in does not automatically cause the app to deploy, because to do so AWS credentials would have to be stored as secrets in GitHub and GitHub specifically does not recommend doing this while GitHub Actions is in public beta.
+Right now checking in does not automatically cause the app to deploy, because to do so AWS credentials would have to be stored as secrets in GitHub and GitHub specifically recommends not doing this while GitHub Actions is in public beta.

 ### Prerequisites